saeedNW/arch-linux-installation/README.md

 For further customization options for KDE, refer to the [KDE Plasma Nordic Customization](./customization/kde/kde_Nordic.md) guide.

-For further customization options for Gnome, refer to the [Gnome Plasma Nordic Customization](./customization/gnome/gnome_Nordic.md) guide.
+For further customization options for Gnome, refer to the [Gnome Nordic Customization](./customization/gnome/gnome_Nordic.md) guide.